brynnke/e-comme/README.md

 # E-commerce

+## description
+Build the backend code for a ecommerce website.
+Use working expresss.js and use sql and and sequlize it.

 ## user story
 AS A manager at an internet retail company
 I WANT a back end for my e-commerce website that uses the latest technologies